-I am pleased to introduce Transport Scotland's Annual Report and Accounts for 2015-2016.
-The past year has been a busy and exciting time within Transport Scotland as we continue to support Scottish Ministers in delivering transport projects and priorities across Scotland.
+I am pleased to introduce Transport Scotland's Annual Report and Accounts for 2016-2017.
+The past year has been another busy and exciting time within the Agency, as we continue to support Scotlish Ministers in delivering transport projects and priorities across Scotland.